New constraints on modelling the random magnetic field of the MW: Results

-At last, we compare to the RM map of \cite{oppermann14}.
-In the JF12 model the RM is unaffected by small-scale magnetic field structures, because they are assumed to average out completely along the entire LOS.
-We note that the map of the JF12 model does only give some localised small-scale features in the RM map which result from the implementation of local features in the NE2001 model for the thermal electrons, but not from the magnetic field model itself.
-Again, we find good agreement of our model with the large-scale structure as well as with the small-scale structures, which is substantiated by the spectrum analysis on this map (see before).
+Finally we compare with the RM map of \cite{oppermann14}.
+In the JF12 model the RM is unaffected by small-scale magnetic field structures because they compute the ensemble average for each pixel, which means that their analysis neglects the fluctuations in the RM values.
+We note that the map of the JF12 model only gives some localised small-scale features in the RM map which result from the implementation of local features in the NE2001 model for the thermal electrons, but not from the magnetic field model itself.
+Again we find good agreement of our model with the large-scale structure as well as with the small-scale structures, which is substantiated by the spectral analysis of this map (see above).

-In order to investigate the vertical magnetic field towards the Galactic poles the RM data at Galactic latitudes $|b| \ge 77^\circ$ are compared to \cite{mao10}.
-More than 1000 polarized extragalactic radio sources reveal a median RM values of $0.0 \pm 0.5 ~\textrm{rad/m}^{2}$ for the north pole respectively $6.3 \pm 0.7 ~\textrm{rad/m}^{2}$ towards the south Galactic pole.
-We find median values of $-3.2 \pm 2.5 ~\textrm{rad/m}^{2}$ respectively $4.7 \pm 2.9 ~\textrm{rad/m}^{2}$ for 2520 HEALPix pixels in each direction.
-We claim that one realization of our model among the many possible one can be found which fits to the observed data.
-Moreover with our model it can be inferred that the RM values for the north and south Gaactic pole are dominated by the random field and its realization and is not necessarily restricted to the large scale magnetic field.
+In order to investigate the vertical magnetic field towards the Galactic poles the RM data at Galactic latitudes $|b| \ge 77^\circ$ are compared with \cite{mao10} and the RM values at the Galactic poles of \cite{oppermann14}.
+In \cite{mao10} more than 1000 polarized extragalactic radio sources have median RM values of $0.0 \pm 0.5 ~\textrm{rad/m}^{2}$ for the north Galactic pole and $6.3 \pm 0.7 ~\textrm{rad/m}^{2}$ towards the south Galactic pole.
+We also calculated the median values for \cite{oppermann14} and found values of 1.9 and 6.7 $\textrm{rad/m}^{2}$ for 2520 HEALPix pixels in these directions respectively and a width of the distribution of 2.8 and 2.9 $\textrm{rad/m}^{2}$.
+The differences of the results of \cite{mao10} and \cite{oppermann14} are due to the difference in the data sets, i.e. only discrete RM values of extragalactic radio sources or continuous RM maps.
+We find median values of $-2.8 ~\textrm{rad/m}^{2}$ and $4.4 ~\textrm{rad/m}^{2}$.
+With our model it can be inferred that the RM values for the north and south Galactic poles are dominated by the random field and its realization and is not necessarily restricted to the large scale magnetic field as indicated in Fig. \ref{fig:rm_north_south}.
+The figure also shows the distribution of median RM values in the direction of the poles dependent on the chosen realization.
+The values are broadly spread among the ensemble of realizations of the small-scale field, i.e. $\pm 7.1 ~\textrm{rad/m}^{2}$ and $\pm 11.0 ~\textrm{rad/m}^{2}$ and therefore strongly dependent on the chosen realization.
+The median values of \cite{mao10} (depicted by the dashed lines) are 0.6 $\sigma$ respectively -0.1 $\sigma$ away from the mean values.
+We find that the small-scale field realization that is apparent in our Galaxy could be typical of the ensemble of small-scale realizations which we generated by our procedure.